Projects per year

 Research Interests

-Poverty; Hardship; Food poverty; Holiday hunger; Volunteering; Christianity; Faith-based social action; Faith-based organisations; Affect theory
+Poverty; Hardship; Inequality; Societal reslience; Food poverty; Holiday hunger; Volunteering; Christianity; Faith-based social action; Faith-based organisations

 Biography

-Stephanie Denning is a social and cultural geographer, whose research focusses on poverty, hardship, and faith responses to these - particularly faith-based social action, Christianity, volunteering, and holiday hunger.
-To keep up to date with Stephanie's research, follow her on Twitter @SJ_Denning.
+Stephanie Denning has a background in social and cultural geography to address questions of human security and societal resilience through the angles of poverty, hardship, and faith responses to these - particularly faith-based social action, Christianity, volunteering, and inequality.

-Stephanie is Co-Lead of the Faith and Peaceful Relations Research Theme at the Centre for Trust, Peace and Social Relations.
+Stephanie is Co-Lead of the Faith and Peaceful Relations Research Theme at the Centre for Peace and Security.
 Her current project funded by the British Academy and Leverhulme Trust 'Hidden hardship: everyday experiences, copying strategies, and barriers to wellbeing in rural Britain' uses a participatory methodology to understand people’s experiences of hidden hardship in the rural North Cotswolds, Gloucestershire.
-It will investigate people’s hardship journeys, coping strategies and navigation of barriers to improved wellbeing.
-By gaining understanding of people’s everyday lived experiences of rural hardship, this research will inform public understanding of rural hardship through a travelling exhibition, and inform voluntary sector and governmental responses to rural hardship through tailored resources including a policy report.
+It investigates people’s hardship journeys, coping strategies and navigation of barriers to improved wellbeing.
+By gaining understanding of people’s everyday lived experiences of rural hardship, this research is informing public understanding of rural hardship through a travelling exhibition, and inform voluntary sector and governmental responses to rural hardship through tailored resources including a policy report.
+Stephanie has several ESRC IAA awards to develop the impact of the Hidden Hardship research and Life on the Breadline (see below).

 Her current project funded by the Royal Geographical Society 'The rise of Christian social franchises: responding to UK poverty' seeks to understand the rise of Christian social franchises responding to UK poverty over the last two decades.
 Social franchising is a model that operates like commercial franchising, but in a not-for-profit context for societal benefit.
 The research’s impact will be to facilitate better understanding in social and cultural geography and the voluntary sector of Christian social franchises’ growth and sustainability in the contexts of austerity and postsecularity.